 |Suddenlink||3.34/5||$30-70/mo.||200-940 Mbps||20-50 Mbps|

 *Wireless speeds may vary.

 Want to learn more?
 Click the links below to see how CenturyLink compares to each cable provider.

 How to bundle CenturyLink internet with TV

-CenturyLink doesn’t have its own TV service, but it does partner with DISH, DIRECTV and AT&T TV so that you can still bundle your internet and TV service.
+CenturyLink doesn’t have its own TV service, but it does partner with DISH, DIRECTV and DIRECTV Stream so that you can still bundle your internet and TV service.
 You won’t receive any discounts bundling your CenturyLink internet service with any of the listed TV providers, but it will simplify your monthly bill.

 So, which TV service should you choose?